 - Not portable because they’re bulky and heavy

-4 - j/fit Pro Push Up Bar Stand (Best for Improved Body Posture)
+4 - JFit Pro Push Up Bar Stand (Best for Improved Body Posture)

 It’s designed to be easy on your wrists and allow a full range of motions.
 The soft, U-shaped foam padded handles can absorb sweat and ensure non-slip grips.

-The item is lightweight, assembly easy, so you can take it anywhere with you.
+We liked that it is lightweight and easy to assemble, so you can take it anywhere.
 Plus, it’s inexpensive and comes with a 2-year warranty.

 - Material: heavy-duty metal frame with neoprene handles

 - Dimensions: 16’’ long, 9’’ high, 10’’ base length, 1.5" diameter bars

 - High-quality sturdy and durable